These simple speed cleaning tips are shortcuts that will reduce the time you spend doing house chores when you are short of time.

-16. Go Minimalist
+16. Go, Minimalist

-Obviously, the fewer things you have at home the less time you have to dedicate to clean.
+Obviously, the fewer things you have at home the less time you have to dedicate to cleaning.
 Get rid of the things you don’t need and buy only what you need.
 This is a great way to avoid a cluttered home.

 17. Use a Planner

 Using a cleaning planner is a great way to organize your home chores.
 Create your own cleaning routine to know what you have to do each day of the week.
 Using a planner will save you time and stop you from procrastinating.

 ✅ Other cleaning tips you might like: